Multimodal Markup Document Models for Graphic Design Completion: Related Work

 \subsection{Multimodal Large Language Models}

-The recent success of LLMs has led to the development of multimodal LLMs that can recognize and generate images~\cite{YinSurvey2024}.
-Several multimodal LLMs, such as GILL~\cite{KohGenerating2023}, Emu~\cite{SunEmu2024}, and DreamLLM~\cite{DongDreamLLM2024}, are designed to connect LLMs with a off-the-shelf pre-trained image encoder, such as CLIP~\cite{RadfordLearning2021}, and a decoder such as Stable Diffusion~\cite{RombachHighresolution2022}.
-These pre-trained image encoders and decoders are challenging for graphic design completion tasks as they do not support transparent images.
-Training these encoders and decoders requires a large-scale dataset of image-text pairs.
-However, collecting such a dataset is challenging as images in graphic design documents are difficult to describe accurately with text.
+\looseness=-1 The recent success of large language models (LLMs) has led to the development of multimodal LLMs that can recognize and generate images~\cite{YinSurvey2024}.
+Some approaches, such as DreamLLM~\cite{DongDreamLLM2024}, connect an LLM to an off-the-shelf pre-trained image encoder like CLIP~\cite{RadfordLearning2021} and a decoder such as Stable Diffusion~\cite{RombachHighresolution2022}.
+However, these image encoders and decoders are not suitable for graphic design tasks because they do not support images with transparency.
+They also require large-scale image-text datasets, which are difficult to collect in the graphic design domain, where textual descriptions often fail to capture the fine details of images, especially for decorative elements.

-Another approach of multimodal LLMs is representing images as discrete tokens~\cite{AghajanyanCM32022,ChameleonTeamChameleon2024,ChernANOLE2024}.
-This approach encodes images into a sequence of tokens via a pre-trained image quantizer, such as VQGAN~\cite{EsserTaming2021}.
-Although the publicly available pre-trained quantizers often do not support images with transparency, they only require images for training, not image-text pairs.
-We adopt this approach and tailor an image quantizer for graphic design.
+Another line of work in multimodal LLMs represents images as discrete tokens~\cite{AghajanyanCM32022,ChameleonTeamChameleon2024,ChernANOLE2024} using a pre-trained image tokenizer like VQGAN~\cite{EsserTaming2021}.
+Publicly available tokenizers often do not support transparency, but they only require image data rather than large image-text datasets.
+We adopt this token-based approach and adapt it to handle images with transparency in graphic design.
+Furthermore, inspired by LLMs developed for code generation, we use a fill-in-the-middle training objective~\cite{AghajanyanCM32022,BavarianEfficient2022} for our multimodal LLM.
+This objective enables the model to learn how to complete missing parts of a design from the surrounding context, serving as a flexible foundation for graphic design completion.